 At what age did you first apply to vet school?

 Dr. Wilkinson also went to WSU but through the WIMU vet school program.

 How many application cycles did you apply to, before being accepted?

 How many schools invited you for an interview?

 3, one being WSU College of Veterinary Medicine.

 How many of those gave you an acceptance letter?

 2 (plus one waitlist)

-Not one but the most challenging questions for me were the ones where I had to elaborate on why I had done something.
-I suggest researching the types of questions that each university asks and prepare for your interview using them.
-For example, Iowa State University asked behavioral questions while WSU asked more basic job-interview type questions.
+The most challenging questions for me were the ones where I had to elaborate on why I had done something.
+I suggest researching the types of questions that each university asks and preparing for your interview using them.
+For example, Iowa State vet med University asked behavioral questions while WSU asked more basic job-interview type questions.

 What was your GPA (in undergraduate)?